Table of content

 Now that we’ve pointed out convincing reasons to hire remote developers, you’ll want to start searching.
 To aid you in your remote hiring campaign, here are a few sources that could land you your first hire.

-Most IT outsourcing firms maintain a good content marketing strategy.
+Before actually hiring remote developers, it would be a good idea to check their blogs.
+Luckily, most IT outsourcing firms maintain a good content marketing strategy.
 You’ll want to check out blog articles, thought-leadership pieces, and case studies from companies offering software development services.

 Some companies publish on platforms like LinkedIn and Medium.
 But you can do a quick search on Google on software topics to find blogs published by such companies.